das-developers/das2dlm/doc/build_linux.md

 # Building das2dlm on Linux

-Building das2dlm is relativly easy on Linux, but a prebuild release may save you time if all you're looking to do is write IDL code that calls the new system routines supplied by this DLM (Down Load Module).
-Using the pre-built DLM is coverd in the main README.md file.
+Building das2dlm is relativly easy on Linux, but a prebuild release may save you time your focus is on writting IDL code uses das2dlm instead of working on the module itself.
+Using the pre-built DLM will be coverd in the main README.md file as soon as a release is ready.

 Linux development has been tested on CentOS 7 and KDE Neon.
 Building on other systems should work fine but the makefile will need to be edited.
 Instruction